-UCP of Huntsville & Tennessee Valley, Inc. is a member of the Alabama Early Intervention System, a program of Alabama Department of Rehabilitation Services.
+Early Intervention focuses on assisting families who have children (birth to three years of age) with developmental.
 Early Intervention (EI) is strictly voluntary on the part of the child’s family and no fees are charged for services provided.
-To be eligible for services, the child must have a >25% delay in one or more developmental areas (physical, communication, cognitive, adaptive, social-emotional), or have a diagnosed condition that is likely to result in a developmental delay (such as Cerebral Palsy, Autism, Spina Bifida, Down Syndrome, extreme prematurity, and a number of other diagnoses).
+To be eligible for services, the child must have a >25% delay in one or more developmental areas (physical, communication, cognitive, adaptive, social-emotional), or have a diagnosed condition that is likely to result in a developmental delay (such as cerebral palsy, autism, spina bifida, Down syndrome, extreme prematurity, and other diagnoses).

 Referrals to Early Intervention are accepted directly from parents, physicians, and others.
 You may call UCP at 256-852-5600 to make a referral, or you may contact the Alabama Child Find toll-free number at 1-800-543-3098.

 Funded by the Alabama Department of Rehabilitation Services/Alabama Early Intervention System.
 For more information, email firstname.lastname@example.org or call 256-852-5600.